 Who is our opponent?: We always need to know who our opponent is.
 We have vastly different plans versus a nit than a fish, and different plans versus a TAG than an unknown.
 We also need to think about how our opponent makes mistakes.
 If we have lots of information and history we can choose very specific and optimal lines.
 If we have very little information, we might rely more heavily on default lines/ideas versus that opponent type.
-“Who is my opponent?” should really be our first question whenever we are building a plan.
+“Who is my opponent and what kind of mistakes are they likely to make here?” should really be our first question whenever we are building a plan.

 What is the board?: Assuming that we are postflop, we want to consider what the board is.
 What texture are we dealing with?
 Is it wet or dry?
 How would our opponent react on this texture?
 And not only do we need to think about the board texture now, but also the future texture when creating lines.
 Are there lots of clean future cards?
 Or are many future cards bad for either of our hands?

 How does our opponent hit this board?: Thinking about the board texture, we want to consider how our opponent’s range hit this board.
 We can also think about how this opponent is likely to react on this board (e.g. is he more likely to bluff raise his air hands?).
 We can use a program like Flopzilla for this, but it does necessitate some range reading ability.
 If our opponent will likely continue if we bet, we might not bluff this hand.
 Conversely, if he is likely to continue liberally, our thinner value hands might shift closer to pure value.